mjdecker/mjdecker.github.io/_syllabi/software-architecture.md

 [Accessibility Services] provides equal access and reasonable accommodations to students with disabilities attending BGSU.
 Students wishing to discuss their eligibility for such accommodations are encouraged to contact the office at phone: 419-372-8495, fax: 419-372-8496, or email: [access@bgsu.edu].

 #### Religious Accommodations: ####
 In addition to participation/attendance/absence policies already listed, you may have up to three (3) excused absences each academic semester, without penalty, to take time off for reasons of faith or religious or spiritual belief system or to participate in organized activities conducted under the auspices of a religious denomination, church, or other religious or spiritual organization.
 You are required to notify me in writing of specific dates requested for excused absences and/or alternative accommodation no later than fourteen (14) calendar days after the first day of instruction for this course.
 After necessary notification, you should consult with me to determine an appropriate alternative opportunity that will be provided to help you complete your academic responsibilities for the course.
 These requests will remain confidential.
 The Office of Registration & Records maintains a list of [accommodated religious holidays].
 Please note that this list is not exhaustive of all holidays.
-For more information about the [Student Religious Accommodations] policy, you may contact the Dean of Students at [odos@bgsu.edu] or 419-372-2843.
+For more information about the [Student Religious Accommodations] policy, you may email the [Dean of Students ] (odos@bgsu.edu) or call 419-372-2843.

 #### Freedom of Expression: ####
 Bowling Green State University, as a public institution, is committed to freedom of expression and the rights protected by the First Amendment.
 First Amendment rights have implications inside the classroom as well.
 Review the Office of the Dean of Students page regarding [Freedom of Expression] at Bowling Green State University for more information including the policy.
 To report concerns please visit the [See It.
 Hear It.
 Report It.] page.